ckeditor/ckeditor4-docs/docs/guide/dev/installation/README.md

 <html lang="en">
     <head>
         <meta charset="utf-8">
-        <title>A Simple Page with CKEditor</title>
+        <title>A Simple Page with CKEditor 4</title>
         <!-- Make sure the path to CKEditor is correct. -->
         <script src="../ckeditor.js"></script>
     </head>
     <body>
         <form>
             <textarea name="editor1" id="editor1" rows="10" cols="80">
-                This is my textarea to be replaced with CKEditor.
+                This is my textarea to be replaced with CKEditor 4.
             </textarea>
             <script>
-                // Replace the <textarea id="editor1"> with a CKEditor
+                // Replace the <textarea id="editor1"> with a CKEditor 4
                 // instance, using default configuration.
                 {@linkapi CKEDITOR.replace CKEDITOR.replace}( 'editor1' );
             </script>